Why Does Italy Have So Many Luxury Brands? 13 Historic Reasons

 During this era, Florence, from the late 14th to the early 16th century, emerged as a crucial centre of textile innovation.
 Located in the fertile Arno River valley, Florence had ample water resources essential for textile dyeing and finishing processes.
 Its strategic position along key trade routes facilitated the import of raw materials and the export of finished goods.
 This promoted the exchange of ideas and techniques.

-Section IV: The Renaissance, Industrialisation, and Post-War Italy
+Section IV: Italian Renaissance, Industrialisation, Post-War Era and Italy’s Luxury Evolution

 Renaissance to Baroque Transition (16th-18th Century)